bretamyers/Azure-Synapse-Lakehouse-Sync/Azure Synapse Lakehouse Sync/Synapse/Linked Services/README.md

 This Linked Service uses Managed Identity to authenticate to Databricks.
 You can create a new Linked Service for Databricks using Managed Identity but be sure to name it **LS_AzureDatabricks_Managed_Identity**.
 If you import this Linked Service, the below JSON values need to be updated to reflect your Databricks Workspace.

+The Synapse Workspace Managed Identity also needs to be given the **Contributor** Azure RBAC role on the Databricks Workspace resource.

 ```
 {
     "properties": {